wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/perception/one-api/octree.rst

    :lines: 100-103
    :dedent:

-Download the search results from the |oneapi| device.
+Download the search results from the oneAPI device.
 The size vector contains the size of found neighbors for each query.
 The downloaded_buffer vector contains the index of all found neighbors for each query.